Home :: Insights :: Creating a Connected Learning Solution by Supporting Your Formal Training with Informal Learning

 It also affirms that:

-• A bias for action, clear headed iteration, learning, and honest evaluation and feedback is more valuable than heads-down checklists and safe inaction.
+• A bias for action, clear-headed iteration, learning, and honest evaluation and feedback are more valuable than heads-down checklists and safe inaction.

-• The value of celebrating the learning process, appreciating failed experiments as learning opportunities.
+• The value of celebrating the learning process and appreciating failed experiments as learning opportunities.

 As organizations foster a learning culture, employees will have the courage and ability to seek continuous improvement on the job.
 That will enable them to use informal learning for practice, collaboration, and learning on the job, moving toward mastery.